Medevac or medical evacuation is a method of recusing a person at sea in times of emergencies.

 A wire/earthing lead/hook will be connected for discharging the static; this must be allowed to touch the deck.
 Hi-Line must be held firmly, this will minimize swing.
 At all times medevac instructions from the helicopter must be followed.

-Emergency equipment must be kept ready on site and all loose gear on deck well secured or removed from location to avoid accidents from helicopter downdraft.
+Emergency equipment must be kept ready on-site and all loose gear on deck well secured or removed from location to avoid accidents from helicopter downdraft.

-During night time, the deck must be suitably and sufficiently lit, ensuring that there is no glare, which can affect pilot’s vision.
+During night time, the deck must be suitably and sufficiently lit, ensuring that there is no glare, which can affect the pilot’s vision.
 Flag and pennants must be displayed, to give helicopter pilot an indication of the wind direction.

-2. Helicopter winching
+2. Helicopter Winching Medevac

-When weather permits, this is the most preferred method for medevac because minimum assistance is needed from ships’ crew.
+When weather permits, this is the most preferred method for medevac because minimum assistance is needed from the ships’ crew.
 As the helicopter staff is in full control of operations, the process requires hardly any space and can be undertaken on all ship types.

 For this, a winch-man is lowered onto the ship for taking care of on-site coordination and evacuation.
 Evacuation will generally be by means of a strop or rescue basket.